SFS Code of Conduct

 - Using the latest user guidance as released by the Money Advice Service.

-- Transitioning to the latest version within two calendar months (unless specified otherwise) when the Money Advice Service produces an update to the data entry format, the statement to be sent to recipients of the SFS, the Spending Guidelines, the logo and / or the user guidance.
+- Transitioning to the latest version on the first Monday of April each year (unless specified otherwise) when the Money Advice Service produces an update to the data entry format, the statement to be sent to recipients of the SFS, the Spending Guidelines, the logo and/or the user guidance.